 This application process consists of submission of a grant proposal.
 An Advisory Committee from the Institute for Critical Race and Ethnic Studies will evaluate all proposals.
 The highest scoring proposals will be awarded funding by the committee.
 Committee members who have potential conflicts of interest (e.g. institutional colleague, former trainee) may review proposals, however they will not be involved with proposal scoring.
 Completed proposals must be electronically submitted to CRESinstitute@stjohns.edu

 Important dates:

-• Initial call: March 22, 2022

-• Submission webinar: March 30, 2022 (https://sju.webex.com/meet/byfieldn)

-• Proposals due: April 22, 2022

-• Grant recipient notification: April 29, 2022
+- Initial call: December 14, 2023 - Submission webinar registration link: (https://sju.webex.com/weblink/register/r12bf568ee3fa1988830530b99ae94090) - Proposals due: February 7, 2024 - Grant recipient notification: First week of March 2024

 Proposal requirements:

 Title Page